Making It On Your Own: Saving

 You may be making ends meet currently while being able to go out with friends and occasionally splurge at the mall.
 And retirement is decades away — you have plenty of time before having to worry about that, right?

-While saving might not be your default priority, your financial stability and future wealth depends on identifying personal goals, carefully budgeting and planning, and then appropriately saving for each of those goals.
+While saving might not be your default priority, your financial stability and future wealth depend on identifying personal goals, carefully budgeting and planning, and then appropriately saving for each of those goals.

 “Because of the work I do, my friends frequently ask me about retirement planning and saving,” says Chris Kazmer, an associate in wealth management at Aspiriant.
 “I’m often shocked by how many of them don’t know the basics.”